enriquepalaciosb/CANVAS-GAME/README.md

 ## General Information

-- You, Captain Spiff, are lost in a forsaken sector collecting your ships seven batteries while avoiding enemies.
+- You, Captain Spiff, have crash landed Earth with your Space Jet.
+You must collect six batteries in 50 seconds in order to rebuild your jet.
+Alien species are also trying to invade Earth in order to defeat you, the infamous space hunter and rebel, Spaceman Spiff.
+Captain, Hunter, and Space Runner.

 ## Technologies Used